Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 22.md

 	- Camille says we'll be fine in the dome
 - Camille asks if Vallen is ok
 	- They roll an Insight 24 against Vallen's 23
+		- HIS ASS IS LYING!!!
 	- They lie about needing to go to the bathroom and not wanting to go alone, and they DRAG VALLEN INTO THE WOODS LMAO (abandoning the casting of <span style="color:rgb(197, 124, 22)">Tiny Hut</span>)
 	- They ask again once they're alone -- he's NOT okay
 		- He hasn't gone unconscious in DECADES!!
 		- They comment on it looking different.
-Usually when he drops to 0, he wiggles around on the floor
+Usually when he drops to 0, he just convulses around on the floor (but was fully conscious)
 		- Camille urges him to rest lots and eat lots (Vallen can't eat.
 So just drink blood).
 		- Vallen says he just wants to lay down, but Camille urges him to find something to drink first (he literally just picks up a rabbit and starts drinking it)
+			- They pass him a handkerchief to wipe the blood off his face :]
 - Camille returns from the woods with Vallen, and starts ritual casting <span style="color:rgb(197, 124, 22)">Tiny Hut</span> again
 - We take a long rest!!
 	- Camille finds a quiet corner, taking off their vest and shirt.
 They take out a sewing kit and sows closed the bloody holes left behind by combat